What do we achieve when we “have to” do something?

 Ask any immigrant family, who came to this country and overcame tremendous language and cultural barriers to survive and provide, “How did you do it?”
 Most often they will respond with comments like, “We had to make it work.
 Returning to our homeland was not an option.”

-A detailed review of the great breakthroughs in scientific discoveries would reveal a sense of “I have to” find answers to these great questions.
+A detailed review of the great breakthroughs in scientific discovery would reveal a sense of “I must” or “I have to” find answers to these great questions.

 - Is there a troubled relationship with a family member that could be repaired with a “have to” commitment?

-- Is there a son or daughter who would benefit from seeing a parent with a “have to” attitude around the important things in life?
+- Is there a child or adolescent who would benefit from seeing a parent with a “have to” attitude around the important things in life?

-When we find purpose in doing what we “have to” do, we build and strengthen our character, and Character Creates Opportunity for us to reach our full potential and be a positive impact on those around us.
+When we do what we “have to” do, we build and strengthen our character, and Character Creates Opportunity® for us to reach our full potential.